wasptree/nginx-traceable/README.md

 The variables are loaded into the nginx.conf at runtime.

-A Traceable TPA ( Traceable Platform Agent ) will be required to work with the included docker compose examples.
+A Traceable TPA ( Traceable Platform Agent ) and token will be required to work with the included docker compose examples.
 This is generated on the Traceable platform and requires a valid subscription.

 <!-- USAGE EXAMPLES -->